Why you Don’t Finish Songs and how to break that cycle so you are finishing your songs

-Songwriting is hard, making decisions can be difficult, and finding the magic combination that creates an awesome song isn’t something that fits in a simple formula.
+Songwriting is hard, making decisions can be difficult, and finding the magic combination that creates an awesome song isn’t something that’s easily reduced to a simple formula.

 Second: The Research is in…

-The parallels are obvious, once you first see them!
-This framework can describe why you aren’t finishing your songs… steps to help you finish your songs are included at the end.
+The parallels were obvious, once you see them!
+This framework can describe why and how you aren’t finishing your songs.

-- Each of the 5 phases are from the original model are explained, then through
+- Each of the 5 phases are first explained from the original model, then

-- the analogy of building a workout routine (because most of us have tried to improve our fitness through a failed exercise routine) and finally are
+- Through the analogy of building a workout routine (because most of us have tried to improve our fitness through a failed exercise routine) and

-- directly applied to how you write a song… so you can stop abandoning your songs before they are done!
+- Finally as it’s directly applies to how you write a song… so you can stop abandoning your songs before they are done!

 You don’t know that it will be difficult, all you know is that you are excited and can’t wait to get started!

-You are excited to be starting something new workout routine, sign up for a gym membership, buy new running shoes and new workout clothes, you tell everyone how awesome it will be….
+You are excited to be starting something new workout routine, sign up for a gym membership, buy new running shoes/workout clothes, tell everyone how awesome it will be….